grimmer0125/maolife/README.md

 # maolife

-## On Mac
+## iOS + Mac
-We use the latest React Native 0.43 and it is only supported on Mac 10.12.
+We use the latest React Native 0.43.
+To build its iOS version, it requires Mac 10.12.

 ### Installation